|

 for anyone taking lessons.
 One’s approach to tempo and rhythm

-have one built in.
+etc. for example) have one built in.
+Now, most smartphones offer

-In my teaching, I try to work at the individual student's pace of
+In my teaching, I try to work at the individual student's

-habits and later development.
+learning habits and later development.
 As a concerned music professional,

 I also try to meet on an ongoing basis, as warranted, with the parent

-time we are both available.
+it at any time we are both available.

 Method Books and Songbooks: